julianbonomini/herdr-agent-nav/README.md

 Then add the desired bindings from [`config.example.toml`](config.example.toml) to `~/.config/herdr/config.toml`, and reload Herdr's configuration.

-## How active-agent mode behaves
+## Navigation behavior

 Herdr treats an agent as `done` when it is idle and has not yet been seen.
-The active view hides only that status; working, blocked, idle, and unknown agents remain available.
-The view survives a Herdr server restart when it was enabled, and it only clears the projection owned by this plugin.

-The picker uses the same definition.
-Press `↑`/`↓` (or `j`/`k`) and `Enter` to open the selected agent's workspace and tab; press `Esc` or `q` to cancel.
-Herdr's public API does not currently provide focus-by-pane-ID, so a tab containing multiple panes restores its own last selected pane.
+The picker includes `working`, `blocked`, `idle`, and `unknown` agents, and excludes only `done` agents.

+Press `↑`/`↓` (or `j`/`k`) to select an agent, type to filter, and press `Enter` to navigate to its exact pane.
+The picker groups agents by Space and shows Space, location, and status.

+`Rename current agent` calls Herdr's native `agent rename` command.
+The alias is rendered in Herdr's Agents sidebar in place of the generic agent kind.
+Herdr agent aliases accept lowercase letters, digits, hyphens, and underscores.

 ## Deliberately not implemented